bobgreenshields/phandalin/_mobs/halia.md

 #### After Tresendar

 * will congratulate the pcs on dealing with the RBs
-* and ask what became of Glasstaffs
+* and ask what became of Glasstaff
 * Phandalin has slowly been growing
 * before it benefited from being too small for anyone to care about it
 * Halia is worried that they soon will